MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-gdpr-summary.md

 ---
-title: "Overview of Data Subject Requests under GDPR for Dynamics 365 AI for Customer Service Insights"
+title: "Overview of GDPR compliance for Dynamics 365 AI for Customer Service Insights"
 description: "Learn how to respond​ to GDPR Data Subject Requests for Dynamics 365 AI for Customer Service Insights."
 keywords: ""
 ms.date: 10/31/2018